Quadratic forms representing all odd positive integers: Proof of the 451-Theorem

 {\bf Method 1}: Universal ternary sublattices.

 If $L$ is a quaternary lattice with a sublattice $L'$ that is one of the $23$ odd universal lattices of dimension $3$, then the quadratic form corresponding to $L$ represents all odd integers.
 Given $L$ it is straightforward to check if such a lattice $L'$ exists, as it must be spanned by vectors of norm $1$, $3$, $5$ and/or $7$.
 If such a lattice exists, then the quadratic form corresponding to $L$ represents all positive odds.
-This method was not available to Bhargava and Hanke, as there are no ternary quadratic forms that represent all positive integers.
 The method applies to $2342$ of the $24888$, and proves that each of these are odd universal.

 \begin{ex} Form $16451$ has level $2072$ and is the form with largest level to which this method applies.
 It is given by

 We have $Q(x,y,0,-z) = x^{2} + xy - xz + 3y^{2} + z^{2}$, which is one of the forms given by Kaplansky in \cite{Kap}.
 The ternary form $x^{2} + xy - xz + 3y^{2} + z^{2}$ has genus of size 1 and represents all positive odds.
 Hence $Q$ represents all positive odds. \end{ex}